intjelic/python-sfml/doc/source/api/window.rst

    return boolean.

    .. attribute:: pressed

+      Tell whether the key has been pressed.

    .. attribute:: released

+      Tell whether the key has been released.

    .. attribute:: code

-      tells you the code of the key that has been pressed.
+      Tell you the code of the key that has been pressed.
       You'll find the list in :class:`Keyboard`.

    .. attribute:: alt

-      tells you if the Alt key was pressed.
+      Tell you if the **Alt** key was pressed.

    .. attribute:: control

-      tells you if the Control key was pressed.
+      Tell you if the **Control** key was pressed.

    .. attribute:: shift

-      tells you if the Shift key was pressed.
+      Tell you if the **Shift** key was pressed.

    .. attribute:: system

-      tells you if the System key was pressed.
+      Tell you if the **System** key was pressed.

 MouseWheelEvent
 ---------------